How to Make Measures Total Correctly in Power BI Tables

 Figure 2 – Power BI table with corrected Measure totals

-You will now see in the table the original Budget Remaining Measure, which shows an incorrect total, and the secondary workaround Measure Budget Remaining Correct, which shows the correct total.
+You will now see the original budget remaining measure showing an incorrect total and the secondary workaround with the corrected budget total.

-To clean up the report, rename your two Measures and remove the original Measure from the table so that only the workaround correct Measure shows on the table.
+To clean up the report, rename your two measures and remove the original measure from the table so only the correct workaround shows.

 Power BI table with Measure totals